jmwii1981/kmp/index.md

   </div>
   <div class="inner">
     <p>
-      Reach out with any questions, ideas, or just to say hello — <strong class="highlight">we love connecting with our community!</strong>
+      <strong class="highlight">We love connecting with our community!</strong> Reach out with any questions, ideas, or just to say hello!
     </p>
     <a href="https://forms.gle/9uZcsbcknNAXQxti9" class="button secondary" target="_blank">Get in Touch</a>
   </div>